 This is the big outdoors, so be ready.
 In all the years I’ve been visiting the Lakes, I’ve never found the need for smart attire.
 So although you don’t need to abandon any sense of style, in truth all you really need is gear that lets you enjoy all there is to offer here.

 Let’s start with the weather.
 Despite the 2018 heatwave, England is generally a showery country year round, with damp days happening from a third to two thirds of the month depending on the season.
 Don’t forget that the Lake District includes Seathwaite, the wettest inhabited place in England, getting 3552mm of rain annually.
+All these places to visit in the Lake District need rain to keep them wonderfully green.
 Even in summer, you’ll probably find the need for waterproofs.
 It’s also good to have a second option, in case your gear is drying out from the day before.

 Stay warm too.
 The highest temperature in July is around 20 degrees centigrade and 7 degrees in January.
 Add some chilly breezes on the hills and across the lakes, and you’ll be wanting some snuggly layers.
 Expect temperatures to hover around freezing in January.